tesseract-ocr/tessdoc/FAQ.md

 If files contain very similar looking samples, then you can cat them together to make a single file to reduce the total number of files.
 DON'T do this if the characters in two files look very different.

-Increase MAX\_NUM\_CONFIGS (in classify/intproto.h) There are consequences.
+Increase MAX\_NUM\_CONFIGS (in [intproto.h](https://github.com/tesseract-ocr/tesseract/blob/master/classify/intproto.h)) There are consequences.
 You will make inttemp files generated with a different value of MAX\_NUM\_CONFIGS unreadable.
 We are working towards overcoming this weakness for version 3.0.
 Will not be in 2.04 though.
 Also, classification will be slower and use more memory.

 ## There are inconsistent results from tesseract when the same TessBaseAPI object is used for decoding multiple images

-Try to clean adaptive data with `ClearAdaptiveClassifier()` or turn off adaptive classifier with config variables:
+Try to clear the adaptive data with `ClearAdaptiveClassifier()` or turn off the adaptive classifier with config variables:
 ```
 classify_enable_learning 0
 classify_enable_adaptive_matcher 0
 ```

-See also discussion on [tesseract forum](https://groups.google.com/d/topic/tesseract-ocr/ByGJhocI9qQ)
+See also the discussion on the [tesseract forum](https://groups.google.com/d/topic/tesseract-ocr/ByGJhocI9qQ)

-## [Diacritics](http://en.wikipedia.org/wiki/Diacritic) above and below glyph are ignored/cause garbage output
+## [Diacritics](http://en.wikipedia.org/wiki/Diacritic) above and below the glyph are ignored/cause garbage output

-Try to increase default value (1.25) of textord\_min\_linesize to higher value.
+Try to increase the default value (1.25) of textord\_min\_linesize to higher value.
 Some users report good results with value 2.5.

 ## Where is the documentation?